If you want to study in Switzerland, find out the visa and immigration requirements for students, postgraduate studies, and post-doctoral researchers.

 For short-term Schengen C visas, documentation includes:

-- if you’re under 18, a birth certificate and authorisation to travel if coming to Switzerland alone, or copies of parents’ visas if they will be accompanying.
+- if you’re under 18, a birth certificate and authorization to travel if coming to Switzerland alone, or copies of parents’ visas if they will be accompanying

-For a long-term D visas, documents will include:
+For a long-term D visa, documents will include:

 - proof of healthcare insurance which includes cover for accidents.

-- confirmation of enrolment at a recognised Swiss educational institution.
+- confirmation of enrolment at a recognized Swiss educational institution

 You may also be asked to sit a language test to make sure that you will be able to follow lessons.